• Skip to primary navigation

 How to strain Homemade chicken soup for homemade matzo ball soup, showing a fine mesh strainer with soup veggies and the broth below in a pot

-Matzo balls consist of matzo meal (ground up matzo), eggs, oil or chicken fat and salt.
-It’s a pretty simple formula.
-There are differing opinions on the ideal texture of a matzo ball.
+Let's talk about the ideal texture of a matzo ball.
 Some like sinkers – dense and chewy.
 Some like floaters – light and fluffy.
 It all probably has to do with what you grew up with.
-I like my matzo balls somewhere in the middle – substantial, but on the light side.
+I like my matzo balls somewhere in the middle – substantial, but fluffy - that's where the seltzer comes in!

-2. Tip #2 is ice water.
 Dip your hands in ice water before you roll the matzo balls.
-If your hands are warm and dry, the dough will stick to you and you won't be able to roll it into balls.
-If your hands are cold and wet, you'll have no trouble at all.
+If your hands are warm and dry, the dough will stick to them.
+If your hands are cold and wet, you should have no trouble at all rolling up the dough into balls.

 how to make matzo balls for matzo ball soup, showing hands shaping the raw matzo meal dough